romnegrillo/python-shopee-scraping/README.md

 # Python Shopee Scraping

 ### About
+Updated as of 2021/06/06 since I constantly use this script to track my spending on Shopee.

 This repository contains Python automation programs to web scrape shopee.ph and gather information about the items you purchased in your Shopee account.
 Note, the link is  shopee.ph.
 I have not tested it in another shopee website